opensearch-project/documentation-website/STYLE_API_TEMPLATE.md

 ## Basic elements for documentation

 The following sections describe the basic API documentation structure.
 Each section is discussed under its respective heading below.
-Include those elements appropriate to the API.
+You can include only those elements appropriate to the API.

 Depending on where the documentation appears within a section or subsection, heading levels may be adjusted to fit with other content.

 1. Name of API (heading level 2)
 2. Path parameters (heading level 3)
 3. Query parameters (heading level 3)
-4. Sample request (heading level 4)
+4. Request fields (heading level 3)
-5. Sample response (heading level 4)
+5. Sample request (heading level 4)
-6. Request body (heading level 3)
+6. Response fields (heading level 3)
-7. Sample request (heading level 4)
+7. Sample response (heading level 4)

 ## API name